-Pros: Easy to use, plush pillow, soft and warm cover, long sides for arm support
+Pros: Easy to use, plush pillow, soft and warm cover, good arm support

-Cons: Bulky, too long for small bodies and most nursing locations, poor water resistence
+Cons: Bulky, too long for small bodies and most nursing locations

 Ease of Use

-This pillow is very soft for both baby and mom to rest upon and comes with the softest cover.
-The material used for this cover is perfect for cool weather nursing thanks to the synthetic fibers that almost create a fleece feel.
-The pillow is also constructed nicely so that it can withstand a lot of use.
+The Luna Lullaby is very plush for the baby and mom and comes with the softest cover.
+The cover material is perfect for cool weather nursing thanks to the synthetic fibers that almost create a fleece feel.
+The pillow is nicely put together for years of use through multiple children.

 Ease of Cleaning

-For Ease of Cleaning, the Luna Lullaby was our second lowest scoring pillow, just one point ahead of the My Breast Friend, with a 3 of 10.
-The shell repelled the liquid in the liquid test moderately but if left unattended any liquid on the shell takes at least five minutes to fully dry, and this can make for some wet feedings.
+The Luna Lullaby can be challenging to clean, and it didn't perform as well as the competition in this metric.
+The shell repels liquid moderately but if left unattended on the shell it takes at least five minutes to fully dry, and this can make for some wet feedings.

 Also, only the cover is machine washable, and the cover must be laid flat to dry.
 After cleaning and drying the pillow took almost 5 minutes to get back into the cover and shaped correctly.
 Therefore, the entire cleaning process and getting the pillow ready for use took nearly 5 hours which is an excessive amount of time for a product that you need to use every 3-4 hours.